 - Research In 2019, the WFRI published Women of Color: A Snapshot.
-The research and findings of this report provide some data for the current round of WFRI grantmaking. - Advocacy WFRI advocates for policies that improve the status of women and girls in Rhode Island.
+The research and findings of this report provide some data for the current round of WFRI grantmaking.
+In 2020, we published An Uneven Path: How State Budget Investments Impact Women in Rhode Island.
+Both reports may be useful in understanding the issues that WFRI is interested in addressing through grant funding. - Advocacy WFRI advocates for policies that improve the status of women and girls in Rhode Island.
 Current policy priorities include access to reproductive health and freedom (particularly with regards to abortion); fair pay and minimum wage increases; and freedom from sexual harassment.
 To the extent that proposals address these priorities and/or teach women and girls to advocate for system change, these proposals should receive particular attention. - Strategic Partnerships The WFRI works with other organizations to advance the status of women and girls in RI.
 They include RI NOW, Planned Parenthood, Rhode Island Working Families, The American Civil Liberties Union (ACLU), the Economic Progress Institute, and past WFRI grant recipients.